Last Updated On: diciembre 20th, 2023 at 09:00AM MST

 Dayton, Ohio, 45417

-Internship informationGeneral Farm Description: Patchwork Gardens is a chemical-free farm located in Dayton, Ohio.
-Every spring, we plant an 11 acre vegetable garden with the widest variety of produce we can manage.
+Internship informationGeneral Farm Description: Patchwork Gardens is a mid scale farm and market located in Dayton, Ohio.
+We grow year round on our combined 15 acres of vegetable garden with the widest variety of produce we can manage.
 We cover all the garden favorites: spring salad greens, summertime tomatoes, autumn's root crops, and everything in between.
 We make a concerted effort to provide local produce to our customers year-round using a combination of heated and unheated greenhouses along with growing lots of storage crops.
 We also start all of our own transplants in our dedicated seed starting house.
 We grow our food without the use of any chemical fertilizers, pesticides, or herbicides.
 Our approach to agriculture favors hard work through diligent cultivation and a culture of healthy soil biology.
 These make for healthy plants.
 Our goal is to spread good food and good farming practices within our community.
 The farm is in its thirteenth year now, and growing more productive every year as we learn from our collective experiences.
 Most of what we grow gets directly distributed to our favorite folks — the hungry, healthy membership of our Community Supported Agriculture (CSA) program.
 CSA members receive the vast majority of each week's harvest, a box of produce picked and packed according to what's most ready in the garden.
 The CSA runs year-round, with a 500-member Summer program and smaller memberships in Fall and Winter.
-We also contract with local restaurants.
+We also have a brick and mortar farm stand that operates May-November.

 CRAFT Member Farm?
 No